PeterCamilleri/mini_readline/README.md

 special io needs exist.

 ### Auto-Complete
-The mini readline gem comes with three auto-complete engines.
+The mini readline gem comes with four auto-complete engines.
 These are:

+###### MiniReadline::ArraySource
-* MiniReadline::ArraySource - Make a selection from an array of choices.
+Make a selection from an array of choices.
 That array is found in the option :array_src.
 This can either be an array of strings or a proc (or lambda) that returns an array of strings.
+This is an excellent choice for choosing from a list or program generated selection of choices.

+###### MiniReadline::FileFolderSource
+A simple, in-line auto-complete for files and folders.
+This is an excellent choice for cases where file names are to be used by a ruby program or passed to a Linux/Other command line shell.

+###### MiniReadline::QuotedFileFolderSource
-* MiniReadline::FileFolderSource - A simple, in-line auto-complete for files
-and folders that do **not** contain embedded spaces.
+A simple, in-line auto-complete for files and folders embedded in quotes.
-* MiniReadline::QuotedFileFolderSource - A simple, in-line auto-complete for
-files and folders embedded in quotes.
-For example "foo bar.rb".
-Note that the file names may contain spaces.
-This is the default auto-complete data source.
+This is a good choice where the returned string is to be evaluated as ruby code.
+The enclosing quotes will ensure that file names are evaluated as strings.
+NOTE: This is the default auto-complete data source.

+###### MiniReadline::AutoFileSource
+This auto-complete for files and folders is designed to automatically select the appropriate folder separator character and use quotes when files contain embedded spaces.
+This is a good choice when building commands with files that will be passed to the command line processor in multi-platform, portable environments.

 ### Adding Custom Auto-Completers
 It is possible, and fairly straightforward to add application specific